Retirement Calculator – Plan Your Financial Freedom & Secure Future

 Growth Stocks8-9%9-10%10-12%

-*Historical averages based on past performance.
+Historical averages based on past performance.
 Past performance does not guarantee future results.
-Always consider your risk tolerance and investment timeline.
+Always consider your risk tolerance and investment timeline when using our retirement rate of return calculator.

-Nominal vs. Real Returns: Your investments might grow at 7% annually, but if inflation is 3%, your "real" purchasing power only grows at 4%.
+Nominal vs. Real Returns: Your investments might grow at 7% annually, but if inflation is 3%, your real purchasing power only grows at 4%.
+Our retirement calculator with inflation factors this into projections.

 Inflation Impact Example:

 Rule of 72: Divide 72 by your return rate to estimate doubling time.
-At 7% return, your money doubles every ~10 years.
+At 7% return, your money doubles every approximately 10 years.

 Inflation Reality: $100,000 today = $180,611 in 20 years (3% inflation)

-Planning Tip: Use real returns (nominal return minus inflation) for more accurate retirement income projections.
+Planning Tip: Use real returns (nominal return minus inflation) for more accurate retirement income projections in your future value retirement calculator.

 Retirement Decision-Making Framework

-Use these key questions to guide your retirement planning decisions:
+Use these key questions to guide your financial planning retirement calculator decisions.
+This framework helps with everything from basic planning to complex superannuation calculator scenarios:

 Key Planning Questions:

-• How much do I need to retire? – Generally 25x your annual expenses (4% withdrawal rule)
+• How much money you need to retire? – Generally 25x your annual expenses (4% withdrawal rule)

 • When can I retire? – When your accumulated savings can sustain your desired lifestyle